casey/x-serialization-format/README.md

 #### `char`

-Characters are encoded as a `u32` containing the Unicode scalar value they represent.
+Characters are encoded as as the little endian bytes of the the Unicode scalar value they represent.
+Since only 3 bytes are required to represent all unicode scalar values, `char`s are encoded as 3 bytes intead of the usual 4.

 #### `&str`